 Is My Home Solar-Ready?

 For many, the consideration process for solar investment can be overwhelming.
-This is due to the amount of information online, countless companies, services, regulations and laws changing so often.
+This is due to the amount of information online, and countless companies, services, regulations, and laws changing so often.
 We understand, that’s why we’re here to simplify and streamline the homeowner’s solar experience.

-“Solar-ready” is a term that describes a property capable of accommodating a solar installation, even if the installation does not occur at the time of construction.
+“Solar-ready” is a term that describes a home that is capable of accommodating a solar installation, even if the installation does not occur at the time of construction.
 This allows homeowners to take advantage of an ever-changing market, providing flexibility should they choose to invest in clean energy at a later date.
-In article Home Builders Must Be Solar Ready, company Ever Blue Training states states that, “There is a growing trend in new construction called “solar ready.”
+In the article, Home Builders Must Be Solar-Ready, company Ever Blue Training states that, “There is a growing trend in new construction called “solar-ready.”
 This phrase refers to viewing a home as an entire package and considering all of the building strategies, including rooftop solar, that would satisfy homeowner demand and result in a more durable, energy-efficient, and healthy home (2018)”.

 Five Ways to Determine if Your Home is Solar-Ready:

-3) Check available roof space & orientation for location options: Panels facing South are ideal to produce the most electricity.
-East and West facing panels are also suitable for installation, however results in less electricity production throughout the day.
+3) Check available roof space & orientation for location options: Panels facing South are ideal for producing the most electricity.
+East and West facing panels are also suitable for installation, however, result in less electricity production throughout the day.

-4) Evaluate the condition of your roof: If you are considering a rooftop installation, your solar consultant will inspect your roof during the initial visit to your home to determine whether it may need to be replaced or not.
+4) Evaluate the condition of your roof: If you are considering a rooftop installation, your solar consultant will inspect your roof during the initial visit to your home to determine whether it may need to be replaced.
 A reroof would be a good idea if it will need to be replaced in the next 5-10 years to avoid costs associated with uninstalling and reinstalling down the road.
+What makes a roof solar-ready?
 Metal or asphalt are ideal, while two materials to stay away from or replace are cedar and slate which are too fragile.

-The demand for energy efficient homes is continuing to rapidly grow, alongside new/changing laws and ordinances taking effect every year.
-Homeowners will benefit by keeping themselves educated and ahead the solar home curve.
+The demand for energy-efficient homes is continuing to rapidly growing rapidly, alongside new/changing laws and ordinances taking effect every year.
+Homeowners will benefit by keeping themselves educated and ahead of the solar home curve.
 And for those in California, the home solar mandate takes effect on Jan.
-1, 2020 which means all new homes will be required to have solar panels installed.
+1, 2020, which means all new homes will be required to have solar panels installed.
 Resources like the Solar Permitting Guidebook are updated regularly and available online for homeowners to understand regulations and approval processes.